These are the best games available on the Oculus Quest 2

 You're alone in a room with an elaborately armed bomb.
 Your colleagues off-site have acquired the codes used by the bomb-maker, but there's a ticking clock and no time for them to reach you and disarm it themselves.
 You have no choice: you must relay the complex mechanics of the bomb to them exactly, so they can tell you how to dismantle it in time.
 Make too many mistakes, or take too long to find the solution, and it's game over!

 Keep Talking and Nobody Explodes is a local couch co-op game.
-It's been around since the original Oculus Rift, and since then has ported to Android, iOS, PC, Switch, Playstation, Xbox, PSVR, and Quest.
+It's been around since the original Oculus Rift and since then has ported to Android, iOS, PC, Switch, Playstation, Xbox, PSVR, and Quest.
 The core gameplay hasn't changed, and you don't need to play this in VR; all you need is the free bomb manual, and to make sure that the one disarming the bomb can't see it from where they play.
 But this is a case where VR's natural isolation works in your favor: it makes you feel trapped with no escape, making the bomb's countdown that much more stressful.

 Gameplay is fairly straightforward.
 Each bomb has different modules with traps that can't be solved without the manual.
 One example: you see a module with five wires and tell your friends.
 They check the manual and ask you questions.
 Depending on the color and number of the wires, you'll need to cut a specific wire.
 Get it wrong, and you get a strike (three strikes equals BOOM).

 The Quest 2 version has enhanced graphics that make this dated game feel slightly less old.
-One thing we really hope the developers add is hand tracking support, but we haven't heard of any plans to add it.
+We really hope the developers add hand tracking support, but we haven't heard of any plans to add it.
 Despite that, it's still a really fun experience that'll help get your reluctant family members or roommates to try VR. —Michael Hicks

 Onward